 Authoritarian leaders will be personal when giving others praise or criticism but clearly separate themselves from the group.
 While you might assume an authoritarian leader would be unpleasant, this isn’t typically true.
 Rarely are they openly hostile.
 Instead, they’re typically friendly or, at times, impersonal.

-I prioritize my own learnings over those of the team.
+Their own learnings are more important than those of the team.

-In disagreements within the company, my view is typically the right one.
+In disagreements within the company, their view is typically the right one.

 If there are too many voices speaking, we can’t get the job done.

-I ignore those who have opposing opinions on a project I'm in charge of.
+Opposing opinions on a project I'm in charge of don't matter.